- Mary Caldwell For the AJC

 By foot: Pedestrians and cyclists can access park entrances including Park Drive Bridge, 10th Street and Charles Allen, and Piedmont Avenue and 12th or 14th Street.

-By car: Follow these directions and park in the SAGE Parking Facility, where fees start at $2.
+By car: Follow these directions and park in the SAGE Parking Facility, where parking is $2 an hour.